tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 ### 4.2 Logger injection

 You can use DI to inject Serilog logger to your class.
-For example, if you have LogTest class with constructor taking a parameter of type ILogger<LogTest> and let the framework to instanciate LogTest, then you will get a Serilog logger via constructor:
+For example, if you have LogTest class with constructor taking a parameter of type ILogger<LogTest> and let the framework to instantiate LogTest, then you will get a Serilog logger via constructor:

 ```C#
   public class LogTest : ILogTest